C# PDF generation quick start guide

 In the code of the delegate, I ask the document to build some pages.
 Now the document delegates the job of laying out the content of the pages to my code.

 In the delegate for the pages, I access the layout container for the primary content of the pages.
-I do this by calling Content method.
-The chained call to Text adds the famous text span to the content of the pages.
+I do this by calling the Content method.
+The chained call to the Text adds the famous text span to the content of the pages.

 Now it is time for the builder to generate the document with some pages according to the provided layout.
 The builder creates the exact number of pages required to contain the data I added into the layout container for the primary content.
 One page is enough in this case?
 Okay.